stancel/install-python-pip-and-packages/README.md

 pyenv_command: "pyenv global {{ python37_version }} system"
 ```

 Pip Packages Needed to Install.
-This will need to be done for each version of Python installed if using other than the global version
+This will need to be done for each version of Python installed if using other than the global version.
+Defaults listed below.

 ```
 pip_packages: